-• Teach and reinforce good hygiene measures such as handwashing for at least 20 seconds, safe and appropriate use of hand sanitizer, covering coughs and sneezes, and avoiding touching eyes, nose, and mouth with unwashed hands.

-- Handwashing should be done for at least 20 seconds and occur often, especially during key times such as: Before, during, and after preparing and/or eating food: Before and after caring for someone who is sick; After using the bathroom; After changing diapers or assisting a child who has used the bathroom; After blowing your nose, coughing, or sneezing; After touching garbage; After you touching an item or surface that may be frequently touched by other people; Before touching your eyes, nose, or mouth. - When handwashing with soap and water is not available, hand sanitizer may be used by staff and some older children.
+- Teach and reinforce good hygiene measures such as handwashing for at least 20 seconds, safe and appropriate use of hand sanitizer, covering coughs and sneezes, and avoiding touching eyes, nose, and mouth with unwashed hands.
+Handwashing should occur often, especially during key times such as: - Before, during, and after preparing and/or eating food - Before and after caring for someone who is sick - After using the bathroom - After changing diapers or assisting a child who has used the bathroom - After blowing your nose, coughing, or sneezing - After touching garbage - After you touching an item or surface that may be frequently touched by other people - Before touching your eyes, nose, or mouth - When handwashing with soap and water is not available, hand sanitizer may be used by staff and some older children.
 Hand sanitizer should contain at least 60% alcohol and only used by staff and older children who can use safely.
 Hand sanitizer use by students should be supervised. - Students and staff should cover their mouth and nose with a tissue when coughing or sneezing (or use the inside of their elbow).
-Used tissue should be discarded in the trash, followed immediately by good handwashing.
+Used tissues should be discarded in the trash, followed immediately by good handwashing.